-I am no stranger to knee pain… I’ve had multiple knee injuries and have spent 1,000’s of hours and 10’s of thousands of dollars trying to figure out the best ways to make my knees feel better.
+I am no stranger to knee pain.
+I’ve had multiple knee injuries and have spent 1,000’s hours and 10’s thousands of dollars trying to figure out the best ways to make my knees feel better.

-I’ve said it before and I’ll repeat it.
+I’ve said it before, and I’ll repeat it.
 Many people walk into my gym with that familiar waddle that tells me they have no idea how to move with their lower body.
 Hips are the key to developing a strong lower body.

-I ask them to squat and they display the all too common knee collapse, usually coupled with an anterior dominance.
-Now, I am not a therapist… But I do however know how a biomechanically correct squat should look and more then 99% of the people I see squat for the first time do it wrong.
+I ask them to squat, and they display the all too common knee collapse, usually coupled with an anterior dominance.
+Now, I am not a therapist.
+But I do, however, know how a biomechanically correct squat should look, and more than 99% of the people I see squat for the first time do it wrong.

 Common Problem – The Quads Dominate

-Let’s take a look at one of the fundamental issues people have when squatting…
+Let’s look at one of the fundamental issues people have when squatting.

-An anterior or quad dominance is extremely common among gym goers and is one of the main culprits of unproductive lower body training, muscle imbalances and injury.
+An anterior or quad dominance is widespread among gym-goers and is one of the main culprits of unproductive lower body training, muscle imbalances, and injury.

 How do you know when someone is quad dominant?

-When someone squats primarily on their toes it is a sign that they are not moving correctly.
-If you are a trainer this signifies that your client is likely thinking only of the muscles that they can see in the mirror (the show muscles) and not the more powerful stable muscles on the back side of their body (the go muscles).
+When someone squats primarily on their toes, it is a sign that they are not moving correctly.
+If you are a trainer, your client likely thinks only of the muscles they can see in the mirror (the show muscles) and not the more powerful stable forces on the backside of their body (the go muscles).

-Here are the 3 most common ways you can fix quad dominance problem in yourselves and in others.
+Here are the three most common ways to fix quad dominance problems in yourselves and others.

 Fix #1 – Demand 70% of your weight stays on the heels.

-If you or your client isn’t getting this, lie down on the ground and pull up on your clients heels demanding to them that they squat without letting you lift their heels off the ground.
-This proprioceptive training will bypass their conscious movement and make it easier for them to subconsciously move better.
+If you or your client isn’t getting this, lie down on the ground and pull up on your client’s heels, demanding that they squat without letting you lift them off the ground.
+This proprioceptive training will bypass their conscious movement and make it easier for them to move better subconsciously.

 Fix #2 – Get more mobile ankles.

-People’s ankles these days are tighter then ever.
-Not being able to move through your ankles is another common reason people roll up on their toes when they squat.
-In order to loosen up your ankle joint try the following exercise.
+People’s ankles these days are tighter than ever.
+Not being able to move through your ankles is another common reason people roll up on their toes when squatting.
+To loosen up your ankle joint, try the following exercise.

 Come to a kneeling position with your front toes only a few inches away from a wall.
 Keeping your heel in contact with the ground, move your knee towards the wall and back several times.
-To make the stretch tougher move your toes further from the wall and if you find your heel coming off the ground then move your toes closer toward the wall.
-Your goal should be to be able to touch your knee to the wall keeping your heel flat while your toes are roughly 4” from the wall.
+To make the stretch more authoritarian, move your toes further from the wall and if you find your heel coming off the ground, move your toes closer toward the wall.
+Your goal should be to be able to touch your knee to the wall keeping your heel flat while your toes are roughly 4″ from the wall.

-Fix #3 – Bury your shins in sand.
+Fix #3 – Bury your shins in the sand.

-Finally, one of the best cues I use successfully to help people learn how to move through their hips is to imagine their shins are buried in sand as they squat.
-Try descending into the bottom position of the squat keeping 70% of the weight on your heels while not letting your shins move at all.
+Finally, one of the best cues I use to help people learn how to move through their hips is to imagine their shins buried in the sand as they squat.
+Try descending into the bottom position of the squat, keeping 70% of the weight on your heels while not letting your shins move at all.

-One of my favorite drills that really helps drive this point home is to hold a dowel in front of a clients shins as they squat and tell them, “don’t let your shins hit my stick.”
+One of my favorite drills that helps drive this point home is to hold a dowel in front of a client’s shins as they squat and tell them, “don’t let your shins hit my stick.”
 This is a powerful cue that will change the way they move quickly.

-Once you solve these 3 issues you will be more efficiently moving through your hips and putting less stress on your knees.
-This will allow you to perform more complex bodyweight and weighted lower body exercises safely and allow you to achieve your full lower body potential.
+Once you solve these three issues, you will be more efficiently moving through your hips and putting less stress on your knees.
+This will allow you to safely perform more complex bodyweight and weighted lower body exercises and achieve your entire lower body potential.

-Move through your knees, develop muscle imbalances, shortchange your strength and power and likely get injured.
-Or, move through your hips and get stronger then you ever thought possible, eliminate knee pain and finally achieve your lower body potential.
+Move through your knees, develop muscle imbalances, shortchange your strength and power, and likely get injured.
+Or, move through your hips and get more robust than you ever thought possible, eliminate knee pain, and finally achieve your lower body potential.

-For more detailed instructions including common mistakes and fixes on dozens of different lower body.
-Check out Tyler’s new lower body training program.
+For more detailed instructions, including common mistakes and fixes on dozens of different lower bodies, Check out Tyler’s new lower body training program.

-Plus until Midnight Friday December 14th you can get it for way less then it’s worth at only $7!!
+Plus, until Midnight Friday, December 14th, you can get it for way less than it’s worth at only $7!!